house-of-blackheads-riga-photo

 The gorgeous sands of Dzintari beach in Jurmala.

 During the Soviet occupation, Jurmala was the favourite seaside resort for top Soviet officials such as Brezhnev and Kruschchev.
 Indulge yourself with a terrific spa treatment at the Amber Spa Hotel, stroll around the beautiful pine forests in Dzintari or simply admire the architecture of the gorgeous wooden houses (I recommend hiring a bicycle to get around).
 A great place for a meal is the riverside Laivas restaurant.
+Read more about my trip to the Latvian countryside.

 amber-spa-hotel-jurmala-photo